Let's Encrypt Integration with Password Manager Pro

 - The window automatically redirects to a page which displays the certificate and its status (status is marked Available, if the challenge verification is successful and Failed if the challenge verification fails).

-- Click the Available button to save the certificate in Password Manager Pro repository, e-mail or export it.
+- Click the Available button to save the certificate in PMP repository, e-mail or export it.

 - If the challenge fails, click New challenge() to obtain another set of challenges and repeat the above process.